Blockchain in supply chain

-This is where LimeChain comes into play and provides you a comprehensive consultancy service on DLT technologies to plan feasibility for your idea.
+This is where LimeChain comes into play and provides you a comprehensive consultancy service on blockchain and Web3 technologies to plan feasibility for your idea.
 We also have a team of blockchain developers who specialize in creating private blockchains (ideal for sensitive products, such as diamonds, pharmaceuticals, etc.) and tools for helping your community to use the blockchain in a better way.

 Sounds like something you need?
 Do get in touch with us at [email protected]